 Hannah What an evening!
-I nearly killed you.
-Jamie Welf, you didn't kill me, so what's the problem?
+I almost killed you.
+Jamie Well, you didn't kill me, so what's the problem?

-Hannah But what were you doing in the high street?
-Ithought you were here, in the cafe, waiting for me.
-Jamie I went to the theatre to buy these tickets for the Scouting For Girls concert.
+Hannah But what were you doing on Bridge Street?
+I thought you were here, in the cafe, waiting for me.

+Jamie I went to the theater to buy these tickets for the Scouting For Girls concert.
 I know you wanted to go.
-And it's on the 15th of Octobernext Saturday.
+And it's on the October 15th - next Saturday.
 Our anniversary.